 Overview of steps for development

-The stages in developing a Product Specification are summarized in this section.
-Subsequent sections describe the stages in greater detail.
-The final section of the Part describes work processes involved in developing a Product Specification.
+When developing an S-100 based product specification it is recommended that developers consider each of the stages defined in the basic development process.
+The stages are outlined below and described in greater detail in the following sections.

 Basic development process

-This process generally applies to the development of a Product Specification for a new data product.
-The steps are described below.
+The steps described below apply to the development of a Product Specification for a new data product.